 - Dance Party Ending: In the TARDIS.
-The only question is who will Jack dance with.
+The only question is who Jack will dance with.

 - Death Glare: The Doctor to Jack, multiple times, until he finally admits that it's all his fault and tries to make up for it by way of Heroic Sacrifice.Jack: Getting a hint of disapproval.

-- Death Is Cheap: The nanogenes can revive the dead.
-As the Doctor puts it, "what's life, but nature's way of keeping meat fresh."
+- Death is Cheap: The nanogenes can revive the dead.
+As the Doctor puts it, "What's life, but nature's way of keeping meat fresh?"

 - Everybody Lives: Trope Namer!
 Just this once, Rose, Trope Namer!

 - Exact Words: Jack's Chula warship is an ambulance.
 They have ambulances in wars.

 - Explain, Explain...
 Oh, Crap!: "That thing has the power of a god, and I sent it to its room!" [the tape has run out, but Jamie's voice is still heard] "I just sent it to its room.
 This is its room."

 - Extreme Omnisexual: While the episode before this one hinted at it, this episode confirms that no, when it comes to sex, Captain Jack Harkness does not care about your gender or even your species.
 It's also stated that most people from the 51st century are like that.
 Which builds on Cassandra hinting in the second episode that there are no more full-blooded humans by the year 5 billion, but there are a lot of human-like species.

 - Face Death with Dignity: Jack seems very comfortable awaiting his death once he learns escape isn't possible.
 He orders a drink and reminisces about past adventures.